Skip to main content

 Key Technical Decisions

-Hybrid retrieval over pure vector search — BM25 rewards exact token matches without embedding averaging.
-Ticker symbols and financial terminology are retrieved verbatim.
+Hybrid retrieval over pure vector search — BM25 rewards exact token matches without the averaging loss inherent to embedding representations.
+Ticker symbols and precise financial terminology are retrieved verbatim, with no semantic dilution.

-Page number preservation — PyMUPDF extracts actual page numbers from PDFs.
+Page number preservation — PyMuPDF extracts actual page numbers from PDF filings.
 HTML iXBRL filings approximate pages every 3,000 words.
-Every citation is traceable to a specific filing section — critical for regulatory contexts.
+Every citation is traceable to a specific section of a specific filing on a specific date — a requirement for any context where the source must be verifiable, not merely plausible.

-Prompt-based citation enforcement — structured numbered context blocks ([Context 1] [AAPL, 10-K, 2023-11-03, Page 14]) make it structurally difficult for the model to answer from general knowledge rather than the provided filings.
+Prompt-based citation enforcement — context is presented to the model as numbered, labelled blocks ([Context 1] [AAPL, 10-K, 2023-11-03, Page 14]), making it structurally difficult for the model to answer from general knowledge rather than the provided passages.
+The system prompt explicitly forbids external knowledge.

 Stack